-We are party to an agreement with WSP Trading Limited pursuant to which WSP Trading Limited performs technical and medical advisory services for us and we pay WSP A\$294,603 annually effective as of January 1, 2013.
+We are party to an agreement with WSP Trading Limited pursuant to which WSP Trading Limited performs technical and medical advisory services for us and we pay WSP A\$283,272 annually effective as of January 1, 2012.
 This agreement requires that Dr. William Peters serve as our Medical Director and Chief Technical Officer.
 We make payments to WSP rather than to Dr. Peters directly for Dr. Peters' services to our company as Medical Director and Chief Technical Officer.
-Dr. Peters is a director of WSP, and Dr. Peters owns all of the equity of WSP.
+Dr. Peters is a director of our company and WSP, and Dr. Peters owns all of the equity of WSP.